 With respect to the second goal, two issues, illumination and size, need to be considered in handling a large outdoor object such as the Bayon Temple.
-Compensation of illumination effects are necessary[17] because illumination conditions vary during the picture-taking session.
-The second issue is the size: aligning more than 1000 color images over one single geometric model needs a global bundle adjustment[18].
+Compensation of illumination effects is necessary (Kawakami et al. 2005) because illumination conditions vary during the picture-taking session.
+The second issue is the size: aligning more than 1000 color images over one single geometric model needs a global bundle adjustment (Kurazume et al. 2002).